monirbounadi/minimal-mistakes/_pages/index.md

 ## Contact Information

 My office in the Department of Mathematics is located in room 206 on the 2nd floor of house 6 at Kräftriket.
 My office in the Department of Economics is located in room A409 on the 4th floor of Södra huset.
-Office hours are by agreement.
+Office hours: by agreement.

 **Email:** [monir.bounadi@ne.su.se][email].